Cavity magnetron: Split-anode magnetron

 The original magnetron was very difficult to keep operating at the critical value, and even then the number of electrons in the circling state at any time was fairly low.
 This meant that it produced very low-power signals.
 Nevertheless, as one of the few devices known to create microwaves, interest in the device and potential improvements was widespread.

 The first major improvement was the split-anode magnetron, also known as a negative-resistance magnetron.
 As the name implies, this design used an anode that was split in two—one at each end of the tube—creating two half-cylinders.
 When both were charged to the same voltage the system worked like the original model.
-But by slightly altering the voltage of the two plates, the electrons' trajectory could be modified so that they would naturally travel towards the lower voltage side.
+But by slightly altering the voltage of the two plates, the electrons' trajectory could be modified so that they would naturally travel towards the higher voltage side.
 The plates were connected to an oscillator that reversed the relative voltage of the two plates at a given frequency.

-At any given instant, the electron will naturally be pushed towards the lower-voltage side of the tube.
+At any given instant, the electron will naturally be pushed towards the higher-voltage side of the tube.
 The electron will then oscillate back and forth as the voltage changes.
 At the same time, a strong magnetic field is applied, stronger than the critical value in the original design.
 This would normally cause the electron to circle back to the cathode, but due to the oscillating electrical field, the electron instead follows a looping path that continues toward the anodes.

 Since all of the electrons in the flow experienced this looping motion, the amount of RF energy being radiated was greatly improved.
 And as the motion occurred at any field level beyond the critical value, it was no longer necessary to carefully tune the fields and voltages, and the overall stability of the device was greatly improved.
 Unfortunately, the higher field also meant that electrons often circled back to the cathode, depositing their energy on it and causing it to heat up.
 As this normally causes more electrons to be released, it could sometimes lead to a runaway effect, damaging the device.